joinpursuit/AC_4_Web/units/react/lessons/react_router_1/react_router_1.md

 double(add(2, 1) /* => 3 */); // => 6
 ```

-In react, we compose components by nesting one within the other.
+In React, we compose components by nesting one within the other.
 The value returned by the nested (or _child_) component's render function will be passed as a prop to the _parent_ component.
 Let's see it in action in the [following example](https://codesandbox.io/s/pk7wn5vvoj).

 ### [Fancy Border](https://codesandbox.io/s/pk7wn5vvoj)